yuorb/yuorb.github.io/src/tutorial/cl.md

 Language syntax involves rules governing word arrangement in sentences for meaningful communication.
 It shapes languages, guiding how elements combine to convey ideas.
 Languages are analytic, agglutinative, synthetic, or polysynthetic based on syntax.

-Analytic languages rely on word order and context, like Englishʼs SVO structure: "She eats an apple."
+Analytic languages rely on word order and context, like English’s SVO structure: "She eats an apple."

 Agglutinative languages use affixes systematically for precise grammar.
-Turkishʼs "ev" (house) becomes "evde" (at the house) or "evlerimizde" (at our houses).
+Turkish’s "ev" (house) becomes "evde" (at the house) or "evlerimizde" (at our houses).

 Synthetic languages balance word order and inflection.
-Latinʼs "amare" (to love) inflects to "amo" (I love), "amas" (you love), "amat" (he/she/it loves), showing subjects and tenses.
+Latin’s "amare" (to love) inflects to "amo" (I love), "amas" (you love), "amat" (he/she/it loves), showing subjects and tenses.

 Polysynthetic languages pack info with affixes.
-Inuktitutʼs "uvvaqatigiittialaat" means "he/she had not yet said again," conveying tense, negation, subject.
+Inuktitut’s "uvvaqatigiittialaat" means "he/she had not yet said again," conveying tense, negation, subject.

 Classifying languages by syntax reveals how they use word order, inflection, and affixation for meaning in human communication.